Mathilde94/deep_learning_projects/readme.md

  * How I learnt about the Convolutional Networks: http://cs231n.github.io/convolutional-networks/
  * How I learnt about LSTM: http://colah.github.io/posts/2015-08-Understanding-LSTMs/
  * How I learnt about Tensorflow: https://www.tensorflow.org/

+Note: This is a WIP library until I can have some time to clean and improve it :).